daiki-ebisuya/finalproject/README.md

 # Personal Portfolio -

-This is a personal portfolio website inspired by the visual style and color palette of
+This is a personal portfolio website

 ---